Sushmitha-Katti/ERA/Session_14_Dawn_Of_Transformers/modular/README.md

-# English to French Translation with Encoder-Decoder 📚
+# English to Italian Translation with Encoder-Decoder 📚

 ## Introduction
 This repository contains the code for training an English to French translation model code using the Encoder-Decoder architecture.
 The model is designed for use with the OPUS book translation dataset, with the goal of achieving a final loss of less than 1.8 during training.